avixdery/avixdery/README.md

 ### hello there, i'm jy!
+🪶 infj-t; eng/中
+🪐 c++ and a bit of python
-🌱 i'm interested in database management!
+🌱 interested in database management!

-🔭 i'm curently trying to create my own website lol
+🔭 curently trying to create my own website lol

-💬 but school, but feel free to reach out to me :>
+💬 semihiatus due to school, but feel free to reach out to me :>

 <!--
 **avixdery/avixdery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.